firebird631/siis/doc/config.md

-# Global configuration #
+# Global and user configuration #

-Probably will be subject to be replaced by json file, and appliance could be later be in disctinct files for more clarity.
-There is 3 parts :
+Default and user customisable files :
+	* databases.json : Databases configuration
+	* monitoring.json : Monitoring service configuration
+	* indicators.json :
+	* regions.json :
+	* tradeops.json :
+	* fetchers.json :
+	* watchers/\*.json :
+	* traders/\*.json :

+Each of these files exists in the source of SiiS.
+The default parameters would suffise except databases.json and monitoring.json that need user values.

+User only files :
-	* identity : API key goes here
+	* identities.json : API key goes here
-	* config : Global configuration
+	* profiles/\*.json : User profiles of appliances
-	* appliance : User profiles and appliances
+	* appliances/\*.json : User appliances of strategies

+You need to create an identities.json file and at least one profile with one appliance to made a run.

 ## Identities ##